ashkheid/ashk-app/README.md

 npx create-ashk-app <project-name> --template simple
 ```

+OR hit the "Use this template" green button from the top.

 ## Credits

 - Inspired by these two articles [Folder Structures in React Projects](https://dev.to/itswillt/folder-structures-in-react-projects-3dp8) and [React Folder Structure in 5 Steps](https://www.robinwieruch.de/react-folder-structure/)